chibicode/react-functional-css-protips/README.md

 If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you **don't** want to make new classes called `height-178` and `bottom-12`.
 They aren't reusable and probably won't be documented.
 This goes against the philosophies of functional CSS.

-In this case, you should just use write regular CSS classes which **augment** functional classes:
+In this case, you should just use regular CSS classes which **augment** functional classes:

 ```js
 // some-box is NOT a functional class - it'll look like this: